Estimated reading time: 6 minutes

 What’s the bottom line with online copyright?

-Seek out the DMCA (Digital Millennium Copyright Act) page and policy statement on your ISP and hosting provider’s Websites to handle complaints and reports in regard to copyright abuse.
-Take some time to read that information and make yourself aware of your rights and make sure you do not infringe on others.
+Seek out the DMCA (Digital Millennium Copyright Act) page and policy statement on your ISP and hosting provider’s websites to handle complaints and reports regarding copyright abuse.
+Take time to read that information, make yourself aware of your rights, and not infringe on others.

-The main resource for all this legal mumbo-jumbo in regard to online copyright and the DMCA is at http://www.copyright.gov.
+The primary resource for all this legal mumbo-jumbo concerning online copyright and the DMCA is at http://www.copyright.gov.
+(United States)

-Again, I am not an attorney nor am I providing legal advice.
-I hope I’ve informed you of some of the common issues I see clients run into that need to be seriously considered by all who are online whether they are creating their own or using others creative or written works.
+Again, I am not an attorney or providing legal advice.
+However, I hope you are now aware of some of the common issues that you need to seriously consider, whether you are creating your own or using other’s creative or written works.

 At your service,